Best things to do in Canada

 It is a very different kind of Dorset, being just down the road from Algonquin national park, Big Foot’s stomping ground.
 You know you’re out of town when you have to don a full-on fly suit for a stroll up the hill on the other side of the lake (having rowed across in a flotilla of small craft), and the prospect of meeting a wolf is putting you off going to the outside loo in the night.

 Although there is a local wood shack style store a couple of miles down the road (where you can buy a bit of reindeer hide with your pint of homogenised milk), you can also drive to Huntsville for proper shopping about 40km away.

 To finish the week, we drove to sister-in-law’s city house in Toronto for a day trip to Niagara.
-Niagara itself is a cheap and nasty Las Vegas look-o-like.
+Niagara itself is a Las Vegas look-o-like on the cheap.
 Waterbeds are on offer everywhere and even the Marriott had a Jacuzzi in the open plan kitchenette.
 It comes with oversized plastic dinosaurs, Frankenstein themed burger bars and even the odd Elvis impersonator and generally feels a lot more American than Canadian.